FranciscoKnebel/priokcut/README.md

 # Priority K-cut Algorithm Implementation

-Given an AIG graph file in the Aiger ASCII format, the program evaluates the priority K-cuts for all the vertices.
+Given an AIG graph file in the AIGER ASCII format, the program evaluates the priority K-cuts for all the vertices.
 You can set the maximum number of cuts (`k`) for each vertex and the number of inputs (`i`) for each cut.

 The algorithm manages the memory in a very efficient manner.